FAQ on the Paleos®ULTRA

 ► for hours with the Paleos®.
 For longer and more intense activities of this kind, we

-► recommend wearing the supplied lining socks or the ankle savers to enhance comfort
+c► recommend wearing the saver from lining or from neoprene fabric to enhance comfort

 ► and prevent any possible skin irritation.